Tips for Finding a Contractor

 You’ll want at least three estimates from three different contractors.
 Make very sure they’re all for the exact same work and for precisely what you want done.

-Ask if they’re licensed or registered with any trade associations.
+Ask if they’re licensed or registered.

 Licensing generally means they’ve passed a test or are certified.
 Registered means they’ve paid a fee.
 The requirements vary depending on local laws and regulations.